-With the recent attack and kidnapping of almost three hundred Nigerian school girls, we’ve been thinking more and more about how our society and world values women.
-Our value is a topic that Waris Dirie covers so well in her autobiographical memoir, Desert Flower.
+Recently, we’ve been thinking more and more about how our society and world values women.
+Our value is a topic that Waris Dirie covers so well in her autobiographical memoir, Desert Flower: The Extraordinary Journey of a Desert Nomad.
 Though Waris is from Somalia and has become one of the most beautiful supermodels to walk the walk, her book tells the story of a woman who began her life as a broken little girl who, like many other women around her, faced a horrific life of oppression, illiteracy, violence and poverty.

 This memoir begins with a glimpse into the pastoralist childhood of Waris.
 Her family is nomadic and her journey sets the tone of one of the themes of this book – walking (fighting through) – both physical and mental.
 As a young girl she was “cut” through the practice of female circumcision or female genital mutilation (FGM).
 Tied down to have her clitoris cut off while fully conscious, she is left under a tree for shelter to heal after her horrific rite of passage.
 Waris describes her experience and the practice without apology and is very direct in describing how female genital mutilation so often leaves its victims that are lucky to survive with life long constant pain and discomfort and death for the girls who don’t.
 Before her own mutilation, she watched her sister through a fog of naivete and concern go through her own cutting that left her with infected genitals but somehow still meant that “she was now a woman.”